Of pantos, dwarves, and “Snow White” (DeDisnification, Part 9A)

 - Ráðsviðr “one who gives wise advice”: Doc

 As attractive as this theory is, it is lacking a fairly important element: any sort of evidence at all.
-The Eddic traditions are at least easy to locate in these days of the internet, but would have been a pretty arcane territory for team Disney to have even managed to wander into, much less to have comprehended fully enough to understand, select, and cleverly translate a set of dwarvish names from.
-The work Sidwell cites as the source for the film’s names is “Dwarf-Names: A Study in Old Icelandic Religion” by Chester Nathan Gould.³ This is an obscure article in a highly academic journal that would likely have been hard to access—I’d imagine one could’ve done so only at the library of a university with a strong language department—let alone comprehend.
+The Eddic traditions are at least easy to locate in these days of the internet, but would have been a pretty arcane territory for team Disney to have wandered into, much less to have comprehended fully enough to understand, select, and cleverly translate a set of dwarvish names from.
+The work Sidwell cites as the source for the film’s names is “Dwarf-Names: A Study in Old Icelandic Religion”.³ This is an obscure article in a highly academic journal that would likely have been hard to access—I’d imagine one could’ve done so only at the library of a university with a strong language department—let alone comprehend.
 The article is probably better known today among Old Norse enthusiasts than when it was published.
 In any case, literally the only things that work are the article’s timing (prior to the 1937 film) and the language it’s written in (English).
-Sidwell himself notes that the epics name some 60 dwarves, giving a pretty large pool to go fishing in for these seven generous “matches”.
+Sidwell himself notes the epics name some 60 dwarves, giving a pretty large pool to go fishing in for these seven generous “matches”.

 Actual accounts of the Disney dwarves’ creation relate a far different story; that they were always intended to be the comedic relief and that their names related to their personalities for that purpose rather than being cleverly rendered Nordic idionyms.
-The set that was eventually whittled down to the seven we know included others such as:
+The set that was eventually whittled down to the seven we know included others, such as:⁴

-Jumpy, Deafy, Dizzey, Hickey, Wheezy, Baldy, Gabby, Nifty, Sniffy, Swift, Lazy, Puffy, Stuffy, Tubby, Shorty, and Burpy.⁴
+Jumpy, Deafy, Dizzey, Hickey, Wheezy, Baldy, Gabby, Nifty, Sniffy, Swift, Lazy, Puffy, Stuffy, Tubby, Shorty, and Burpy.

 We should perhaps be grateful that these did not make the cut.
-Still, even the ones that did drew criticism from C. S. Lewis, who disliked the,
+Still, even the ones that did drew criticism from C. S. Lewis, who disliked the,⁵

 […] bloated, drunken, low comedy faces of the dwarfs.
-Neither the wisdom, the avarice, nor the earthiness of true dwarfs were there, but an imbecility of arbitrary invention.⁵
+Neither the wisdom, the avarice, nor the earthiness of true dwarfs were there, but an imbecility of arbitrary invention.

-Sidwell attempts to establish a parallel by presenting a list of J. R. R. Tolkien’s dwarves from The Hobbit, which are fairly well known to have been drawn from Eddic sources.
+Sidwell attempts to establish a parallel by presenting a list of Tolkien’s dwarves from The Hobbit, which are fairly well known to have been drawn from Eddic sources.
 The two works also came out in the same year.
 I’ve corrected and completed the list here:

 - Bífurr “quivering one”: Bifur